 Who would you like to work with in Bollywood?

 I would like to work with A. R. Rahman – I really find he has become so experimental as of late and I truly love that.

 Clinton Cerejo – I would love to work with him due to his values as a producer.
 He has no limits and his production and studio mannerisms I can really relate to so in that sense I would love to work him as producer.

 What styles of singing would you love to try?

 I do really want to try English R&B fused with my Hindi romantic style.
 I have always loved writing and since I don’t write Hindi, I would love to write a few English verses just to let it out.

 With a harmonious tune and sensual lyrics, the singer’s new track oozes romance and passion.
-Tripet Garielle’s skill as a singer shines through impeccably, making ‘Kamli’ a sure success.
+Arzutra Garielle’s skill as a singer shines through impeccably, making ‘Kamli’ a sure success.

 ‘Kamli’ is available now and you can purchase the track on all major digital platforms.
 Containing a beautiful message of true love, perhaps it could become the romance track of 2017?